LoginRadius/engineering-portal/content/blog/visualizing-data-using-leaflet-and-netlify/index.md

 ![Git Respository Selection](repoSelection.jpg)

-Go ahead with the defaults and now your site shall be published on Netlify, and all future pushes should result in a Netlify deployment:
+Go ahead with the defaults, and now your site shall be published on Netlify, and all future pushes should result in a Netlify deployment:

 ![Netlify Deployment](deployment.jpg)